cincaiAndroid/cincaiAndroid/README.md

 # 🧱 cincaiAndroid — Freedom in Simplicity

 ## 🌍 1.
 Introduction
-**CincaiAndroid** is a personal ROM project built from the open foundations of LineageOS and other Android communities.
+**cincaiAndroid** is a personal ROM project built from the open foundations of LineageOS and other Android communities.
 Our goal is simple: **to give old devices new life** — without being bound by manufacturer limits, artificial obsolescence, or branding chains.

 > “If a phone can still boot, it can still serve.”